Moeraki: Māori settlement

-However, as McLean notes, 'Waitaha' is also a name simply used to designate all the peoples preceding Kati Mamoe and Kai Tahu ('Ngāti Mamoe' and 'Ngāi Tahu' in modern standard Māori) the last two arrivals before the European.
+However, as McLean notes, 'Waitaha' is also a name simply used to designate all the peoples preceding Kāti Māmoe and Kāi Tahu ('Ngāti Mamoe' and 'Ngāi Tahu' in modern standard Māori) the last two arrivals before the European.
 It is safe to say Waimatatai is a 'Waitaha' site in that broad sense but there are no specific families it can be linked to.

-The Moeraki peninsula terminates to the south in Kartigi Point (“Katiki” in modern standard Māori) where there was a pā (fortified settlement) of the Classic period of Māori culture.
+The Moeraki peninsula terminates to the south in Kartigi Point ("Kātiki" in modern standard Māori) where there was a pā (fortified settlement) of the Classic period of Māori culture.
 Its traditional name was Te Raka-a-hineatua.
 Jill Hamel has reported that it was the best developed of any southern pā, with terraces, and rectangular houses with stone fireplaces.
 Radio carbon dating has confirmed it was occupied in the 18th century.
-According to tradition it was built by Taoka, a well-known fighting chief of the late 17th to early 18th centuries, who also built fortresses at the Ashburton River and near Timaru.
+According to tradition it was built by Taoka, a well-known fighting chief of the late 17th to early 18th centuries, who also built fortresses at the Ashburton River / Hakatere and near Timaru.

-Shortly after it was built it was attacked by a party from Kaikoura who were successfully repulsed by Taoka in the battle known as Te Hakopa.
+Shortly after it was built it was attacked by a party from Kaikōura who were successfully repulsed by Taoka in the battle known as Te Hakopa.
 Taoka was also in battle with chiefs further south at Huriawa (modern Karitane Peninsula), Mapoutahi (modern Goat Island Peninsula) and Pukekura (modern Taiaroa Head).
 Taoka's principal opponent was Te Wera.

 It used to be said Moeraki, like many other places on the east coast, was not a site of permanent occupation in pre-European times, but a major study, published in 1996, shows that is unlikely.

+The residents of Moeraki regularly ate pāra (frostfish) as a supplementary food, as Moeraki was one of the most common places in New Zealand where frostfish strandings occurred.

 Arrival of the Europeans

 Moeraki was traversed during the Sealers' War, also known as the “War of the Shirt”, in 1814.
-In that year a party of eight men under Robert Brown including two other Europeans and five lascars, or Indian seamen, came up the east coast from Stewart Island/Rakiura looking for a group of lascars who had absconded from the Matilda, which was commanded by Captain Samuel Fowler.
+In that year a party of eight men under Robert Brown including two other Europeans and five lascars, or Indian seamen, came up the east coast from Stewart Island / Rakiura looking for a group of lascars who had absconded from the Matilda, which was commanded by Captain Samuel Fowler.
 According to the Creed manuscript, discovered in 2003, they camped for the night by their boat at 'the Bluff eight miles from Moeraki to the north.
 However they were observed and attacked by Māori.
 Two of the sealers escaped and fled to Bobby's Head and Goodwood, south of Moeraki, taking two days to get there and where they were later killed and eaten.
 They will have passed Moeraki going north and fleeing south.